melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 \showable{more|less}

-Have a look at the NODELIST column.
+Have a look at the PARTITION and NODELIST columns.
 The *lims-hpc-[2-4]* is shorthand for *lims-hpc-2 lims-hpc-3 and lims-hpc-4*

 ```sh